schalkventer/coloringbook/README.md

 ## Overview

-At the moment Coloringbook is only available for Create React App, however support for Gatsby and NextJS is in the pipeline.
+_NOTE: At the moment Coloringbook is only available for Create React App, however support for Gatsby and NextJS is in the pipeline._

 ### Features